Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Medical Examination and Vaccination

-A medical examination is mandatory for all US visa applications to prove that the applicant is healthy enough for entry into the US.
-Proof of vaccinations for certain illnesses is mandatory as well.
+A medical examination is mandatory for all US visa applications to prove that the applicant is healthy enough to enter the US.
+Proof of vaccinations for certain illnesses is also mandatory.

-The medical examination should be done by a licensed doctor.
+A licensed doctor should do the medical examination.
 You’ll get all information about where to do your examination and the necessary vaccinations from the National Visa Center (NVC).

 This is after your application is processed.
 You must complete your examination and vaccinations before going for your interview.
 The doctor will give you a sealed package to submit, and you must not open it yourself – it must remain sealed.
 It is one of the documents you will take to your visa interview.